Białogard: Medieval period

+Modern period

 Crafts and trade flourished.
 In 1534 a bakers' guild was founded, in 1580 also woodcarvers' and clothiers' guilds were established.
 Following the Protestant Reformation, the town became Protestant in 1534.
 During the Thirty Years' War the town was plundered by the troops of the Holy Roman Empire and Sweden.
 After the death of the last Pomeranian Duke in 1637, and as a result of the Thirty Years' War, the Duchy of Pomerania was divided between Sweden and Brandenburg-Prussia.
 As Belgard, with all of Farther Pomerania, the town became part of Brandenburg in 1653 and became part of the Kingdom of Prussia in 1701.
 In 1724 Belgard was made the capital of a county in the Province of Pomerania, and after the administrative reorganization in 1815, the capital of Landkreis Belgard (Belgard county).

 The first post office in Belgard was opened in 1825.
 In 1858 the first railroad connecting Belgard to Köslin (Koszalin) and Schivelbein (Świdwin) was completed; it was extended to Stargard and Neustettin (Szczecinek) in 1878.
 Belgard became part of the German Empire in 1871.

+20th century

-During World War II, a forced labour subcamp of the Nazi prison in Koszalin was operated by the Germans in the town.
-In February 1945, the German-perpetrated death march of Allied prisoners of war from the Stalag Luft IV prisoner-of-war camp passed through the town.
+During World War II, forced labour subcamps of the Nazi prison in Koszalin and of the Stalag II-D prisoner-of-war camp were operated by the Germans in the town.
+In February 1945, German-perpetrated death marches of Allied prisoners of war from the Stalag Luft IV and Stalag XX-B prisoner-of-war camps passed through the town.
 In the final weeks of the war, the Red Army occupied the town on March 4, 1945.
-According to the terms of the Potsdam Conference, after the war the town became again part of Poland, although with a Soviet-installed communist regime, which remained in power until the Fall of Communism in the 1980s.
+According to the terms of the Potsdam Conference, after the war the town became once again part of Poland.

 Białogard was made a county city in the Szczecin Voivodeship, was later assigned to the Koszalin Voivodeship, and is now located in the West Pomeranian Voivodeship.
+Natural gas deposits were discovered in 1982 and extraction started in 1984.
 In 1999 the 700th anniversary of receiving town rights was celebrated with the participation of Polish President Aleksander Kwaśniewski, who was born in Białogard.